-Consequently, fundamental questions arise: Are acids required for heterogeneous reactions and the associated increased SOA yields, and if so, what types of acids?
+Consequently, fundamental questions arise: Are acids required for heterogeneous reactions and the associated increased SOA yields?
+If so, what types of acids?
 Are heterogeneous reactions directly responsible for the formation of oligomers?
 Are oligomers ubiquitous in atmospheric organic aerosols?

 The major classes of parent hydrocarbons responsible for SOA formation are alkenes and aromatics.
-While atmospheric aromatics are almost entirely anthropogenic in origin, alkenes arise from both anthropogenic and biogenic sources.
+Whereas atmospheric aromatics are almost entirely anthropogenic in origin, alkenes arise from both anthropogenic and biogenic sources.
 On a global basis, it is estimated that the predominance of SOA results from biogenic terpenes.
-The oxidation of alkenes (including terpenes) includes reactions with $O_3$ , OH, and $NO_3$ .
-For a number of these alkenes, reaction with $O_3$ is a dominant path.
-From a mechanistic point of view, gas-phase $O_3$ oxidation should be less complex to unravel than photooxidation in the presence of $NO_x$ .
+The oxidation of alkenes (including terpenes) includes reactions with O3, OH, and NO3.
+For a number of these alkenes, reaction with O3 is a dominant path.
+From a mechanistic point of view, gas-phase O3 oxidation should be less complex to unravel than photooxidation in the presence of $NO_x$ .
 With the goal of understanding the effects of hydrocarbon structure and particle-phase acidity on SOA formation, we report here on a series of controlled experiments carried out in Caltech's dual laboratory chambers.
-We focus on the cycloalkenes of carbon number 5 and greater; these compounds are known to form SOA and, through choice of compounds, key structural factors such as the locations of double bonds and of alkyl substituent groups can be varied in order to discuss the effects of these factors on SOA formation.
+We focus on the cycloalkenes with carbon number 5 and greater; these compounds are known to form SOA and, through choice of compounds, key structural factors such as the locations of double bonds and of alkyl substituent groups can be varied to determine the effects of these factors on SOA formation.

-Seven cycloalkenes with five to eight carbon numbers-- serving as model compounds for many atmospheric hydrocarbons bearing similar molecular skeletons-- were reacted with ozone under dark conditions.
-We employ liquid chromatography - mass spectrometry (LC-MS) in tandem with ion trap mass spectrometry (ITMS) to analyze the molecular composition of SOA formed, and to explore the relationship between the SOA composition and hydrocarbon precursor structure.
+Seven cycloalkenes with 5 to 8 carbon numbers, serving as model compounds for many atmospheric hydrocarbons bearing similar molecular skeletons, were reacted with ozone under dark conditions.
+We employ liquid chromatography-mass spectrometry (LC-MS) in tandem with ion trap mass spectrometry (ITMS) to analyze the molecular composition of SOA formed and to explore the relationship between the SOA composition and hydrocarbon precursor structure.
 The overall yields of SOA formed in these systems and their relationships with precursor structures are discussed elsewhere.
-In addition, $\alpha$ -pinene, one of the most common biogenic hydrocarbons, was reacted with ozone under a set of controlled conditions to study the explicit effect of aerosol acidity on the amounts and composition of SOA formed, and to explore the possible ubiquity of oligomers in atmospheric aerosols.
+In addition, $\alpha$ -pinene, one of the most common biogenic hydrocarbons, was reacted with ozone under a set of controlled conditions to study the explicit effect of aerosol acidity on the amounts and composition of SOA formed and to explore the possible ubiquity of oligomers in atmospheric aerosols.